-Leith Fort is a new build residential development located in the heart of Leith, just north of Edinburgh city centre comprising a total of 94 new homes available in a mix of social (32) and mid-market rent (62) that were delivered for and are managed by City of Edinburgh Council and Port of Leith Housing Association respectively.
+Leith Fort is a new build residential development located just north of Edinburgh city centre comprising a total of 94 new homes available in a mix of social (32) and mid-market rent (62) delivered on behalf of City of Edinburgh Council and Port of Leith Housing Association respectively.

-The new housing masterplan is made up of seven, three-storey terraces.
-The housing typology reinterprets the form of traditional ‘colony’ housing, a traditional social housing typology found in many neighbourhoods across Edinburgh, with a ground floor single storey flat, and a 2-storey duplex apartment located directly above.
+The new housing masterplan is made up of seven, three-storey blocks of terraces with a typology that reinterprets the form of traditional ‘colony’ housing, a social housing typology found in many neighbourhoods across Edinburgh, with a ground floor single storey flat, and a 2-storey duplex apartment located directly above.
 This provides a strong mix of housing with each flat having its own front door and its own private south facing garden.
-The project also offers a mix of apartments, including 4 fully accessible ground level flats and 2 townhouses.
+A mix of apartments, including 4 fully accessible ground level flats, and 2 townhouses are also provided.

 The materials palette consists of a buff coloured facing brick used to create the main massing of the terraced housing.
 This is complemented with a standing seam metal roofing system and a composite window system generously proportioned to maximise daylight into dwellings and views out.
 CCG was also able to recycle the stone that was removed from the fort wall.
 In opening up the site, elements of the wall were removed and then reconstituted for retaining walls and decorative wall features throughout the site.